PhilDL/ts-ghost/packages/ts-ghost-admin-api/README.md

 ## Building Queries

-Calling any resource like `pages`, `posts`, will give a new instance of a QueryBuilder containing two methods `read` and `browse`.
+Calling any resource like `pages`, `posts`, will give a new instance of a APIComposer containing available methods (read, browse, edit, add, delete).
+Each ressource has its own specific set of methods exposed to reflect what is available on the Ghost API. _For this part about "queries/fetching" we will focus on the `read`and `browse` methods._
 This instance is already built with the associated Schema for that resource so any operation you will do from that point will be typed against the asociated schema.